microsoft/finops-toolkit/docs-mslearn/best-practices/storage.md

 ---
 title: FinOps best practices for Storage
-description: This article outlines a collection of proven FinOps practices for storage services.
+description: This article outlines proven FinOps practices for storage services, focusing on cost optimization, efficiency improvements, and resource insights.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 10/29/2024
 ms.topic: concept-article
 ms.service: finops
 ms.reviewer: arclares
 #customer intent: As a FinOps user, I want to understand what FinOps best practices I should use with storage services.
 ---

 <!-- markdownlint-disable-next-line MD025 -->
 # FinOps best practices for Storage

 This article outlines a collection of proven FinOps practices for storage services.
+It provides strategies for optimizing costs, improving efficiency, and using Azure Resource Graph (ARG) queries to gain insights into your storage resources.
+By following these practices, you can ensure that your storage services are cost-effective and aligned with your organization's financial goals.

 <br>

 ## Backup

+The following sections provide ARG queries for backup services.
+These queries help you gain insights into your backup resources and ensure they're configured with the appropriate settings.
+By analyzing backup items and identifying idle backups, you can optimize your backup services for cost efficiency.

 ### Query: Idle backups

-This Azure Resource Graph (ARG) query analyzes backup items within Azure Recovery Services Vaults and identifies those that have not had a backup for over 90 days.
+This ARG query analyzes backup items within Azure Recovery Services Vaults and identifies any that weren't backed up for over 90 days.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 recoveryservicesresources